 current for a given value of plate voltage.
 This particular combination of current values, however, may not be the best one for the particular tube in use.
 Various taps should now be tried on the "B" battery in order to arrive at the best combination, as indicated by the strength of the incoming signals.
-For instance, if signals are being received and the "B" battery tap is on the 191/2-volt terminal, the terminal either below or above should be tried and the filament current adjusted once more to see whether an increase or a decrease in signal strength is obtained.
-Other terminals, farther above or below, should be tried, with accompanying adjustment of the filament current.
-It may be found that signals can be heard with 221/2 volts plate voltage and with one-half the filament rheostat in the circuit, but that they are stronger when the 18-volt terminal on the "B" battery is used, with possibly two-thirds of the filament rheostat placed in the circuit, reducing the amount of the filament current used.
+For instance, if signals are being received and the "B" battery tap is on the $22\frac{1}{2}$ -volt terminal, the terminal either below or above should be tried and the filament current adjusted once more to see whether an increase or decrease in signal strength is obtained.
+Other terminals, farther above or below, should be tried, with accompanying adjustment of the filament It may be found that signals can be heard current. with $22\frac{1}{2}$ volts plate voltage and with one-half the filament rheostat in the circuit, but that they are stronger when the 341/2-volts terminal on the "B" battery is used and two-thirds of the filament rheostat is placed in the circuit, reducing the amount of the filament current used.

-The hissing point and the blue glow.-At certain adjustments of the filament rheostat, a hissing sound in the receivers may be heard or a blue glow may be noticed in the tube.
-The former is an indication that for the given amount of plate voltage, the filament is being heated to an excessively high degree and is giving off too great a quantity of electrons.
+The hissing point or the blue glow.-At a certain adjustment of the filament rheostat, a hissing sound in the receivers may be heard or a blue glow may be noticed in the tube.
+This is an indication that for the given amount of plate voltage, the filament is being heated to an excessively high degree and is giving off too great a quantity of electrons.
+In other words, the stream of electrons flowing to the plate is so great that an excessive amount of current is passing through the plate circuit.
 The filament current should in that case be reduced just to the point where this hissing in the receivers becomes inaudible.
 Above this point, the vacuum in the bulb becomes over saturated with electrons and no advantage in sensitiveness is gained; in fact, the sensitiveness of the bulb is decreased.
-A blue glow from the filament of a tube indicates that the plate voltage is excessive and should be reduced.